aboerzel/Advanced-Lane-Finding/README.md

 The result image will be stored in `output_videos` (with same name)

-I used the [AdvancedLaneFinding.ipynb](AdvancedLaneFinding.ipynb) for prototyping the camera calibration and the lane detetion.
-In particular, for testing various color transformations and gradients to produce a suitable binary image for lane detection.
+I used the [AdvancedLaneFinding.ipynb](AdvancedLaneFinding.ipynb) for prototyping the camera calibration and the lane detection, in particular for testing various color transformations and gradients to produce a suitable binary image for lane detection.
 <br>
 <br>
 My solution consists of the following steps:

 ### Camera Calibration

 For technical reasons, every camera delivers images with some distortions.
 These distortions are systematic errors that are the same for every image taken with the same camera.
-Thus, the distortion in each single image can be corrected, if the deviation between the image supplied by the camera and the correct image without distortion is known.
+Thus, the distortion of each single image can be corrected, if the deviation between the image supplied by the camera and the correct image without distortion is known.
 To determine this difference, some pictures of a known chessboard pattern from different perspectives are made with the camera.
 For each of these images, the crossing points can be determined using the `cv2.findChessboardCorners()` function.
 With the obtained crossing points and the ideal crossing points (known from the chessboard pattern), the `cv2.calibrateCamera()` function can be used to calculate the calibration coefficients for this camera.
 Once you know the calibration coefficients of a camera, any image taken with this camera can be corrected using the `cv2.undistort()` function.